Azure/sap-automation-qa/GETTING_STARTED.md

 - Scripts to help execute the test cases
 - WORKSPACES: SAP system-specific configuration files, including inventory files, configuration files, and connection keys required to connect to the SAP system.
 Please refer to the [WORKSPACES](#workspaces) section for more details.

+## Pre-requisites to run the HA Testing Framework
+- SAP system hosted on Azure cloud, configured with the high availability configuration.
+The supported scenarios are mentioned [here](#supported-scenarios). (required)
+- A linux jump host running on Azure that has connectivity to the SAP system's virtual network. (required)
+- A data factory, either Azure Log Analytics or Azure Data Exploerer where you want to have your test results stored in tabular structure. (optional)

 ## How to run the test cases for you SAP system?
 1. Clone the HA Testing Framework repository on Linux machine, which has connectivity to your SAP systems:
 ```
 git clone https://github.com/devanshjainms/sap-automaiton-qa.git
 ```
 2. Configure the test environment by updating the test configuration file `vars.yaml` in the root directory.
+The details about the parameters defined in the file are mentioned in the [test configuration](#test-configuration-file) section.
 3. Navigate to the WORKSPACES/SYSTEM directory and update the SAP system configuration based on the specifications mentioned in the [WORKSPACES](#workspaces) section.
 You can refer to an example configuration in the WORKSPACES/SYSTEM/DEV-WEEU-SAP01-X00 directory:
 ```
 cd WORKSPACES/SYSTEM